primesoft-group/oneoffixx-docs/_pages/install/en/server.md

 The following is recommended:

-* The virus scanner should not analyze the installation directory of OneOffixx (standard “C:\inetpub\wwwroot\OneOffixx“) on the server.
+* The virus scanner should not analyze the installation directory of OneOffixx (standard "C:\inetpub\wwwroot\OneOffixx") on the server.
 Log files are frequently written in this directory if set in standard configuration.
-* The directory IIS Logs should also not be analyzed (“C:\inetpub\logs”).
+* The directory IIS Logs should also not be analyzed ("C:\inetpub\logs").
 * Exceptions should be added for OneOffixx if the virus scanner is analyzing HTTP/HTTPS connections.

 Operating OneOffixx and a virus scanner on the server at the same time may lead to performance issues without application of the aforementioned changes.